mohyghb/MoEssentials/README.md

 # MoEssentials - Develop effortlessly

+MoEssentials is an AAR (Android Archive Library):
+1. Add the AAR inside build folder of this project to your project following [this](https://medium.com/@notestomyself/how-to-include-external-aar-file-using-gradle-6604b378e808) or [this](https://stackoverflow.com/questions/16682847/how-to-manually-include-external-aar-package-using-new-gradle-android-build-syst) tutorial
+2. Follow the tutorial [here](https://github.com/mohyghb/Motodo) to understand what MoEssentials can do
+3. Let me know if you have any questions!

 ## Selectable and Searchable
 No need to write boiler plate codes anymore to make a list searchable or selectable.
 With MoEssentials library, you can make any recycler view selectable and searchable with ease.